gustavdelius/mizerHowTo/README.md

 # mizerHowTo
-Tutorials on how to use Mizer
+This package contains several tutorials aiming to learn how to handle mizer models and to be able to calibrate mizer models with empirical data.

+How to install:

+The `devtools` package is needed to install packages hosted on GitHub.

+Use `install.packages("devtools")` if necessary

+Then `devtools::install_github("sizespectrum/mizerHowTo")`

+Finally, load the newly installed package with

+`library(mizerHowTo)`

-To run any tutorial, use the `tutorial()` function.
+To display any tutorial, use the `tutorial()` function.

 Available tutorials are